traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 This guide is an introduction to using Traefik Proxy in a Kubernetes environment.
 The objective is to learn how to run an application behind a Traefik reverse proxy in Kubernetes.
-This guide presents and explains the basic blocks required to start with Traefik such as Ingress Controller, Ingresses, Deployments, static, and dynamic configuration.
+It presents and explains the basic blocks required to start with Traefik such as Ingress Controller, Ingresses, Deployments, static, and dynamic configuration.

 ## Permissions and Accesses

 Traefik uses the Kubernetes API to discover running services.

-In order to use the Kubernetes API,
-Traefik needs some permissions.
+In order to use the Kubernetes API, Traefik needs some permissions.
 This [permission mechanism](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is based on roles defined by the cluster administrator.
 The role is then bound to an account used by an application, in this case, Traefik Proxy.

 The first step is to create the role.
 The [`ClusterRole`](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-v1/#ClusterRole) resource enumerates the resources and actions available for the role.
 In a file called `00-role.yml`, put the following `ClusterRole`:

 ```yaml tab="00-role.yml"
 kind: ClusterRole